harkhuang/harkhuang.github.io/about.md

 ---
 layout: page
-title: Helo  welcome to my blog.
+title: Hi!
+Welcome to my blog:)
 permalink: /about/
 ---